Waize-95/Show-n-Tell-fibonacci-Calculator/README.md

-Created the "Show-n-Tell-Fibonacci-Calculator" repository and deciding topic with group remembers as well as deciding the topic with Nofal
+﻿Created the "Show-n-Tell-Fibonacci-Calculator" repository and deciding topic with group remembers as well as deciding the topic with Nofal
 Deciding on the presentation topic and discussing it with Nofal (Sarfraz's student).
 Planning the project and preparing for show and tell.
 .
 * BSCS_24095 Muhammad Waize Arif